Rajpratik71/SafeNetworking-wiki/Infrastructure-Setup---DOCKER.md

-#### Use the following instructions to use the docker-compose infrastructure for SafeNetworking
+#### Use the following instructions to use the docker based infrastructure for SafeNetworking
 <br/>

 # SOFTWARE REQUIREMENTS